-During the numeric mode, except for (1-e), pressing the keypad only enters the numeric digits.
+During the numeric mode, except for (1,1), pressing the keypad only enters the numeric digits.
 Subsequent presses of the same key inserts the same digit to the text message (no multi-tap).

-- 1 (or) to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 or to Compose and press the Menu Select button directly below Sel.
-OR
+- 1 or ▶ to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 → or ▼ to Compose and press the Menu Select button directly below Sel.